A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Methods and Data Collection

 \subsubsection{Observations and data reduction}

 We obtained follow-up high-resolution spectroscopy of \bh\ in order to determine its stellar parameters, search for signatures of a second luminous component in the binary, and measure the radial velocity as a function of time.
-We observed the star for five epochs with the Automated Planet Finder (APF) telescope \citep{Vogt2014} at Lick Observatory, three epochs with the DEIMOS spectrograph \citep{Faber03} on the Keck~II telescope, and obtained a high signal-to-noise ratio spectrum with the MIKE spectrograph \citep{Bernstein2003} on the Magellan/Clay telescope at Las Campanas Observatory.
+We observed the star for five epochs with the Automated Planet Finder (APF) telescope \citep{Vogt2014} at Lick Observatory, four epochs with the DEIMOS spectrograph \citep{Faber03} on the Keck~II telescope, and obtained a high signal-to-noise ratio spectrum with the MIKE spectrograph \citep{Bernstein2003} on the Magellan/Clay telescope (as well as a second, shorter MIKE spectrum) at Las Campanas Observatory.

 The APF observations employed the Levy Spectrometer \citep{Radovan2010} with a $2\arcsec \times 8\arcsec$ slit, providing $R=80000$ spectra covering 3730--10200~\AA.
 We observed \bh\ on 2022 June 28, 2022 August 28, 2022 September 2, 2022 September 12, and 2022 October 4, obtaining three 1000~s exposures per epoch.
 The APF spectra were reduced with the California Planet Search pipeline \citep{Butler96,Howard10,Fulton15}.